F5 Service Proxy for Kubernetes (SPK) - v1.6.1

-When TMM is configured to use the F5SPKEgress CR’s DNS46 feature, processing performance is lower compared to earlier SPK software releases.
+When TMM is configured to use the F5SPKEgress CR’s DNS46 feature, processing performance is now equal to the previous SPK software releases.

-The F5SPKIngressHTTP2 CR requires SSL/TLS for both server and client side traffic.
-The CR does not currently support non-SSL/TLS traffic toward the service object endpoints.
+The F5SPKIngressHTTP2 CR requires SSL/TLS for both server-side and client-side traffic.
+The CR now supports non-SSL and TLS traffic toward the service object endpoints.

 Ingress transactions per section (TPS) is lower when TMM is configured with the maxiumum MTU of 9000.